dwyl/image-classifier/README.md

 we are going to make some changes to the Javascript client.
 We are going to **show a toast with the error when the upload fails**.

-### 9.5.0 Using `GenMagic`

-[GenMagic](https://hexdocs.pm/gen_magic/readme.html) provides supervised and customisable access to `libmagic`` using a supervised external process.
-[This gist](https://gist.github.com/leommoore/f9e57ba2aa4bf197ebc5) explains that Magic numbers are the first bits of a file which uniquely identify the type of file.

-We use the GenMagic server as a daemon; it is started in the Application.Ex module.
-It is referenced by its name.
-When we run `perform`, we obtain a map and compare the mime type with the one read by ExImageInfo.
-If they correspond, wre continue, else we stop the process.

 ### 9.5.1 Showing a toast component with error

 To show a [toast component](https://getbootstrap.com/docs/4.3/components/toasts/),